 To be eligible for consideration for honors in History, students must have a grade point average of no less than 3.3 in the major and must complete a significant research project that is deemed outstanding by the review board constituted by the student and his or her adviser.
 Students interested in standing for honors in History are encouraged to consult with the department chairperson as early as possible.

-Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement; (W) Writing requirement; (WH) departmental World History requirement.
+A list of regularly offered courses follows.
+Please note the key for the following abbreviations: (A) Arts; (H) Humanities; (S) Social Sciences; (N) Natural Sciences with Laboratory; (LS) Language Studies requirement; (NSP) Natural Science in Perspective; (NW) Non-Western Cultures requirement; (PM) departmental Pre-Modern History requirement; (W) Writing requirement; (WH) departmental World History requirement.

 Courses in this group are open to all students.

 Ancient Greece from the Bronze Age to the death of Alexander the Great in the Mediterranean and Near Eastern context.
 Students are also introduced to the problems and methods of historical inquiry.
 Same as CLS 113.
 Castor, Thorn

 114. The History of Ancient Rome.
 (S) (E) (PM)